 We believe that it is possible to control egress traffic effectively.
 To do so, we need a different approach to security policy management.

 First, we need to reduce the scope.
 While it is impossible to define an egress policy for an entire VLAN, it should be quite easy for a single server or, even better, a single workload.
-Microservice architectures like Kubernetes and Serverless are ideal for this kind of security.
+Microservice architectures like Serverless are ideal for this kind of security.

 Secondly, no one should be writing security policies by hand.
 It is too difficult to maintain and it doesn’t scale throughout the frequent changes that applications go through.